tiffanychu90/simple-coronavirus-report/getting_started_README.md

 ## Step 2: Fork the Repo

-One group member  will [fork the repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
-This allows everyone in your group to make changes to the code and practice collaborating with one another.
+You will [fork the repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
+Forking the repo makes a personal copy of the repo.

-Once the repo is forked, everyone needs to clone the repo to their local computer.
+Once the repo is forked, you need to clone the repo.
 This moves it over from what you see remotely, or on the GitHub website, to a folder sitting on your local computer.
 You'll be able to make changes to the notebook.

 ## Step 3: Change into your current directory